 As soon as the sync process is completed, you have to open in the browser 127.0.0.1:8180, a default parity port, and to create a new account using a new account wizard.

-Important!: Please, do not forget your password, or else this Ethereum account (with all the funds and tokens) will be PERMANENTLY lost.
+Important!
+Please do not forget your password, or this Ethereum account (with all the funds and tokens) will be PERMANENTLY lost.

-Yay!
-Now your may check up Node Health that show you current synchronization status, amount of connecting peers and other metadata.
-Let’s click on settings button and choose Contracts checkbox.
+Now you may check Node Health, which shows your current synchronization status, number of connecting peers, and other metadata.
+Click on the settings button and choose the Contracts checkbox.

-Remember, Etherium currency needs to make any transaction in blockchain.
-As it was mentioned earlier, Testnet Ether is the currency used in test networks.
+Remember, Ethereum currency is needed to make any transaction in the blockchain.
+As mentioned earlier, Testnet Ether is the currency used in test networks.

-Kovan Etherium (KETH) may be earned by request.
-Use this link to access test currency by faucet service:https://github.com/kovan-testnet/faucet
+Kovan Ethereum (KETH) may be earned by request.
+Use this link to access the test currency by faucet service:https://github.com/kovan-testnet/faucet

 Step 3: How to Install and Connect a Dosimeter?

-We have used SMG2 Geiger Counter, because it is compact, universal, and cost efficient.
+We used the SMG2 Geiger counter because it is compact, universal, and cost-efficient.

 It is designed to measure background radiation and identify radioactive items.
 The dosimeter allows the user to measure the average radiation dose for a one-hour or 24-hour period, as well as the accumulated dose.

-Once you have download an archive, you will unzip and change working directory and execute the “build” file with the command:$ ./build
+Once you have download an archive, unzip and change the working directory and execute the “build” file with the command:$ ./build